City Hearts

-City Hearts is a former charity that housed and helped women with life controlling issues and victims of human trafficking in the UK.
+City Hearts is a former charity that housed and helped women with life-controlling issues and victims of human trafficking in the UK.
 They also ran education programmes in Ghana, Africa.
-It was an initiative of Hope City Enterprise, a registered charity and the umbrella organisation for the community initiatives of Hope City Church The head office was located in The Megacentre, Sheffield, with anti-trafficking teams offering support across the UK.
+It was an initiative of Hope City Enterprise, a registered charity and the umbrella organisation for the community initiatives of Hope City Church.
+The head office was located in The Megacentre, Sheffield, with anti-trafficking teams offering support across the UK.

 Ethos and aims

 The tag line of City Hearts was 'Pursuing Freedom.
 Restoring Lives'.
 They aimed to 'relentlessly pursue the freedom and restoration of lives torn apart by Modern Slavery and life controlling issues'.

 History

-City Hearts was founded by Jenny Gilpin. in 2005. she moved from Brisbane, Australia with her husband Dave Gilpin in 1991 to start Hope City Church (previous known as The Hope of Sheffield Christian Church) She aimed to offer support and accommodation for vulnerable women with life controlling issues, such as eating disorders, alcohol addiction, self-harm, substance misuse, depression and unplanned pregnancy.
+City Hearts was founded by Jenny Gilpin.
+In 2005 she moved from Brisbane, Australia with her husband Dave Gilpin.
+In 1991 they had started Hope City Church (previously known as The Hope of Sheffield Christian Church).
+She aimed to offer support and accommodation for vulnerable women with life-controlling issues, such as eating disorders, alcohol addiction, self-harm, substance misuse, depression and unplanned pregnancy.
 This was initially a 24/7 Recovery Program.
 In 2008, the charity began also housing and supporting women who had been rescued from human trafficking.

 The first City Hearts Safe House for women was opened in 2010; in 2011, it became part of the UK national provision for helping victims rescued from trafficking.
 This was followed by a Safe House for men in 2011 and one for families in 2012.

 In April 2012, the Recovery Program closed and a smaller, semi-supported unit called 'City Hearts Housing' was opened.
 This offers accommodation and optional support packages, through the 'Restore Program' to vulnerable women.

 In 2013, City Hearts was awarded funding from the Victim Care Fund to pilot a year long Reintegration Support Program (RSP), aimed at supporting ongoing needs of those who have gone through the National Referral Mechanism (NRM).

 In 2015, new safe houses were opened across England.

 In 2017, it launched a partnership with the British Red Cross to provide emergency support to survivors.

-In 2017, the organisation were invited to support victims of child sexual exploitation cases in South Yorkshire.
+In 2017, the organisation was invited to support victims of child sexual exploitation cases in South Yorkshire.
 In late 2017, they were invited by South Yorkshire Police to provide victim support for women rescued from suspected 'pop-up brothels' in Sheffield's city centre.